-I would only get into themselves once they've been taught thoroughly.
-And they so at one, once we've taught them, we would then watch doing it and there's a mirror for them to to engage.
+I would only get to do it themselves once they've been taught thoroughly.
+So once we've taught them, we would then watch doing it and there's a mirror for them to to engage.
 And we will keep them going.
-You know, once they've once hopefully, if they've come to me with pain, they're out of pain, nursing care, and they're exercising, we will send them away with things as long as they're doing it correctly.
-And then we will check them up in a month's time to do the next level because there are lots and lots of variations on this. increase resistance to the band, changing position, one legged, etc.
+Hopefully, if they've come to me with pain, they're out of pain, they're seeing Karen now and they're exercising, we will send them away with things as long as they're doing it correctly.
+And then we will check them up in a month's time to do the next level, because there are lots and lots of variations on this.
+Increase resistance through the band, changing position, one legged, etc.

-If the patient is willing, I have them come in weekly, because without a shadow of a doubt, teaching them day one seeing them on day 31 The bad habits have crept in and so we're not adhering to the season before.
-Would it be a 15 minute appointment to run through their 15 minute routine,
+If the patient is willing, I have them come in weekly, because without a shadow of a doubt, teaching them day one, seeing them on day 31, the bad habits have crept in and so we're not adhering to the protocol.

+How long would you see them for?
+Would it be a 15 minute appointment to run through their 15 minute routine?